 - 1 1/4 cup fresh basil leaves, packed

 - 1 15.5-oz can chickpeas, drained with the liquid reserved

 - 1/4 cup plus 2 tbsp extra-virgin olive oil

 - 1/4 cup reserved chickpea liquid

 - 2 1/2 tbsp freshly squeezed lemon juice, (half of one large lemon)

 - 1/2 tsp salt

 - Add kale leaves, basil leaves, pine nuts, and minced garlic to the bowl of a food processor and process until the kale and basil are finely chopped.

-- Pour in 1/4 cup olive oil and process again until smooth.
+- Pour in 1/4 cup olive oil and process again until smooth, scraping down the sides as needed.
 Remove pesto from the food processor to a bowl and set aside.

 - To the now empty food processor, add all of the hummus ingredients and process until smooth.